Ovolo Nishi, Canberra, Australian Capital Territory © VisitCanberra

 Little National Hotel

-In nearby Kingston – a suburb teaming with cafés and restaurants, plus a new waterfront area – the boutique East Hotel puts art in the spotlight.
+In Kingston – a suburb teaming with cafés and restaurants, plus a waterfront area – the boutique East Hotel puts art in the spotlight.
 Though its exterior gives nothing away, the hotel's interior spaces are flooded with contemporary design-orientated furniture, decor and lighting.
 Pop into one of its lively bar/restaurants such as the multi-award-winning small Joe’s Bar, or Muse café.
 The latter will delight book lovers, as it regularly hosts author events and is devoted to wine and the written word.
 Rooms are spacious and high on technological nous, especially the kid’s cubby: interconnecting two-bedroom apartments decked out with an Xbox 360, bunk beds, a kid's play table and bean bags.

 Hyatt Hotel Canberra